dagargo/emu3fs/README.md

 ## Installation

-Simply run `make && sudo make install`.
+Simply run `make && sudo make install && sudo depmod`.
 Note that you will need the Linux kernel headers to compile the module.

 ## Usage